KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 8.5 Geriatric Use

 Of the 6510 patients who received Kerendia in the FIDELIO-DKD and FIGARO-DKD studies, 55% of patients were 65 years and older, and 14% were 75 years and older.
+Of the 2993 patients who received Kerendia in the FINEARTS study, 79% of patients were 65 years and older, and 43% were 75 years and older.
 No overall differences in safety or efficacy were observed between these patients and younger patients.
 No dose adjustment is required.

 8.6 Hepatic Impairment